Acer macrophyllum

 Acer macrophyllum, the bigleaf maple or Oregon maple, is a large deciduous tree in the genus Acer.

-It is native to western North America, mostly near the Pacific coast, from southernmost Alaska to southern California.
-Some stands are also found inland in the foothills of the Sierra Nevada of central California, and a tiny population occurs in central Idaho.
+It is native to western North America.
+In addition to uses by animals, it is of some culinary and woodworking interest.

 Description

 Bigleaf maple can grow up to 158 ft tall, but more commonly reaches 15–20 m tall and 90-120 cm.
 The species' current national champion for size is located in Lane County, Oregon.
 It is 119 ft tall with a crown spread of 91 ft, with an average diameter at breast height (dbh) of about 3.7 m.
 The previous national champion is located in Marion, Oregon, and is 88 ft tall with a crown spread of 104 ft, with an average dbh of about 2.5 m.
 The bark is gray brown, darkening and developing ridges with age.

 The bigleaf maple has the largest leaves of any maple, typically 15–30 cm across with five deeply incised palmate lobes, with the largest running to 61 cm.
 The stems are 15-30 cm long and contain milky sap.
 In autumn, the leaves turn gold and yellow, contrasting against backdrops of evergreen conifers.

 In spring, the tree produces flowers in pendulous racemes 10–15 cm long, greenish-yellow with inconspicuous petals.
 It is hermaphroditic, bearing both male and female flowers in each raceme.
 The flowers appear in early spring, before the leaves.

 The fruit is a paired winged samara, each seed 1–1.5 cm in diameter with a 4–5 cm wing.
 Bigleaf maple begins bearing seed at about ten years of age.

+Unofficial world's largest maple leaf found Circa 1990 at Shawnigan Lake, Vancouver Island, British Columbia, Canada - measuring 63.4 cm W by 52.3 cm H (without stem).

 In May 2018 the oldest two Oregon maples in Europe, 175 years old, were removed from Trinity College Dublin (TCD), Ireland.
 The first had an interior which was beginning to rot, and it fell after inclement windy weather.
 The second, also infected, was cut down as the same fate was expected.
 Both were in the adjoining grassy area which was originally the cemetery of All Hallows and is now the Front Square of TCD.

-Chemical constituents
+Chemistry

 The fallen leaves, blossoms, and seeds are concentrated with potassium, calcium, and other nutrients.